jlevy/leximetry/README.md

   - **Score 5:** Proven and consensus facts verified by multiple third-party sources.

-- **Metric:** *Thoroughness*

-  - **Description:** To what degree does the work include all relevant information that is within scope?

-  - **Score 0:** Cannot assess.
-    Content missing or less than 3 sentences long.

-  - **Score 1:** Disjointed ideas or a very short text or post where there was no intention of covering more than a thought.
-    Most single posts on Twitter are like this.

-  - **Score 2:** A short post that covers a clear set of ideas but makes no effort to be comprehensive.
-Many threads on Twitter are like this.

-  - **Score 3:** Carefully written and not short, but without thorough citations, such as a typical long blog post.

-  - **Score 4:** A focused but thorough work, such as a long research paper with full citations.

-  - **Score 5:** Comprehensive and fully researched treatment of the topic.
-    Includes significant numbers of citations and terminology defined within the work.

 - **Metric:** *Rigor*

   - **Description:** Is content logically organized, with terms and statements well